-3.4.5.4 Cross-track Bias Correction
+3.4.5.3 Cross-track Bias Correction

-The cross-track bias correction coefficients for each satellite are stored in the binary files $F_cbt_may12.dat$ where F is the satellite designation such as F16.
-These files contain the correction coefficients for each scan position for each channel.
-Cross-track biases are removed from the Ta by dividing each value by the correction coefficient for the satellite, channel, and scan position.
+The cross-track bias correction coefficients for each satellite are stored in the binary files $F^{}{ctb}{20201021.txt}$ where $F^{}$ is the satellite designation such as F16.
+These files contain the correction coefficients, both a scale and offset to account for scene-temperature dependent changes, for each scan position for each channel.

-3.4.5.5 Ta to Tb Conversion
+3.4.5.4 Ta to Tb Conversion

-The spillover and cross-pol coefficients used to compute the Tb values are stored in the files CorCoefs_SSMIS_F.dat.
+The spillover and cross-pol coefficients used to compute the Tb values are stored in the files CorCoefs SSMIS F\\.dat.

-3.4.5.6 Intercalibration
+3.4.5.5 Intercalibration